 Whatever your situation, if you’re testing out the open sea or venturing out into your nearby lake, there are a few key safety tips you need to keep in mind.

 It’s crucial to have the swimming equipment for the climate and surroundings you’re training in.
 If your water is colder than 60 degrees, it’s recommended you wear a wetsuit.
 Not only are wetsuits more buoyant and typically aid in the general swimming experience, they’ll keep you warm in chilly water!
 Check out this video on how to pick the best wetsuit for your environment.

 Another important tool to aid to your repertoire is a safety buoy.
 Having a bright colored safety buoy is necessary for making sure you are visible to boats or other swimmers that may be in your way as you train.
-There are several different brands that manufacture these buoys but we think the best one is the Zone3 Buoy Drybags.
+There are several different brands that manufacture these buoys, from Zone3, SaferSwimmer or Orca, you can’t go wrong with one of these buoys.
 Not only do ensure you stand out to others, but it’ll keep your phone, water bottle or training snack dry and safe during your swim.

 Picking an open water venue can be a difficult decision.
 A ton of different factors can play a role in deciding where to swim.
 Wildlife, climate and water quality are three important things to keep in mind.
 Check out this video from our friends at the Global Triathlon Network for a helpful video on tips for picking the perfect open water venue.

 Many swimmers may be looking to open water swimming as a means to train while their pool is closed.
 However, if you’re new to open water swimming and you haven’t touched the pool since the breakout of the Coronavirus, then chances are, you aren’t in tip-top shape.